Tejas12345/TejasHangDroid/README.md

 # TejasHangDroid
 My Hangdroid app.
-This is my first github repository
+This is my first github repository, and I am very new to this.